Molori Safari Lodge

 Spend the evening with a delicious Mojito looking through one of the most powerful telescopes at the incredible African sky, we were lucky enough to see Saturn and Mars as well as the incredible craters on the moon.Louisa Ross-Taylor

 To start planning your vacation to Molori Safari Lodge

 Molori Safari Lodge is arguably the most exclusive lodge in the Madikwe Game Reserve.
-It has just five glass-fronted suites, each with their own infinity plunge pool and terrace overlooking the reserve, equipped with telescope.
+It has just five glass-fronted suites, each with their own terrace overlooking the reserve, equipped with telescope.
 All offer an elegant combination of contemporary design and African decor.
 The two Presidential Suites are huge and even more breathtaking.
 The Metsi Suite has one bedroom and the Molelo Suite has two bedrooms.
 Both have infinity swimming pools, kitchen and a dining area.

 The food is exquisite and beautifully presented.
 No detail has been over looked and nothing is too much trouble for the fabulous Molori team.
 The spa is a relaxing haven of peace and tranquillity, with stunning open plan treatment rooms that blend harmoniously with the natural surroundings.
 You can enjoy delightful candlelit dinners al fresco, in the formal dining room and brunch is served on the 'Star Deck' with a great view of the watering hole below.